-This year, we are again meeting on Friday evenings from 6 to 9 p.m. in Niskayuna.
-We are grateful to the Niskayuna Community Education Program for hosting us.
+This year, we are again meeting on Sundays evenings from 4 to 7 p.m. at Siena College.
+We are grateful to Siena College for hosting us.
 Members who join our yahoogroups list will get information about the exact location and parking/entrance directions.
-Whenever Niskayuna Schools are closed for bad weather, AAMC will NOT meet.
+Whenever Siena College is closed for bad weather or holidays, AAMC will NOT meet.

 Who are the AAMC advisors?

 The founding AAMC Advisors are Mary O'Keeffe and Mukkai Krishnamoorthy.
 They have served as volunteer advisors to the group since its founding in 2001.
 Here is some brief biographical information about each of them.